I am a PhD student at the Düsseldorf Institute for Competition Economics at the Heinrich Heine University Düsseldorf, Germany.

-My research is in the field of industrial organization with a particular focus on competition economics.
-I also like to explore the intersection between industrial organization and other fields such as marketing, organizational economics and macroeconomics.
+My research is in the field of industrial organization with intersections to other fields such as competition law, managerial economics, quantitative marketing and macroeconomics.

 Curriculum Vitae | Department website | Bluesky | Twitter/X | Google Scholar | ORCID